jia-kai/zsim-profiling/README.md

 If `sys.gperftools.outputName` is set, then zsim would backtrace the simulated program every `samplePhase` phases and record the statistics.
 The profiling result could be analysed by the `pprof` program shipped with gperftools.
+Note that a program needs no modification to be profiled, and should not be linked against gperftools library, since related code is included in zsim.

 zsim
 ====